Johan Cruyff: Second spell at Ajax

-In the 1981–82 and 1982–83 seasons, Ajax, along with Cruyff, became league champions.
-In 1982–83, Ajax won the Dutch Cup (KNVB-Beker).
+At Ajax, Cruyff encountered a group of talented young players such as Frank Rijkaard, Ronald Koeman, Gerald Vanenburg, and Marco van Basten; he quickly assumed the leadership role within the team and exerted his influence on both lineup and tactics.
+In his sold-out home debut against HFC Haarlem, Cruyff dribbled past two opponents in the 22nd minute and scored a goal.
+With Cruyff, Ajax became significantly more consistent compared to previous years and secured the championship five matchdays before the end of the 1981–82 season.
 In 1982, he scored a famous goal against Helmond Sport.
 While playing for Ajax, Cruyff scored a penalty the same way Rik Coppens had done it 25 years earlier.
 He put the ball down as for a routine penalty kick, but instead of shooting at goal, Cruyff nudged the ball sideways to teammate Jesper Olsen, who in return passed it back to Cruyff to tap the ball into the empty net, as Otto Versfeld, the Helmond goalkeeper, looked on.
+At the end of the 1982–83 season, Ajax, along with Cruyff, again became league champions.
+Additionally Ajax won the Dutch Cup (KNVB-Beker).